hmajid2301/blog/content/posts/2023-11-24-how-to-install-hyprland-on-ubuntu-22-04/index.md

 To achieve this, I downloaded the [`dists/lunar/pika-sources.deb`](https://ppa.pika-os.com/dists/lunar/pika-sources.deb) (Where I assume
 Lunar is based on Lunar Lobster, Ubuntu 23.04).

-After downloading it, we can install it manually using `dpkg` such as `sudo dpkg -i ./pika-sources.deb`.
-This will add a sources file to `/etc/apt/sources.list.d/`.

-But first we can see what it is going to install and where, by doing:
+First we can see what it is going to install and where, by doing:

 ```bash
 dpkg -c ./pika-sources.deb